About the Author

 Meshery Adapters

-Meshery adapters are management plane components and manage the lifecycle of service meshes.
+Meshery adapters are management plane components and manage the lifecycle of cloud native infra.
 This includes installation and deletion, configuration, and verification that an installation follows recommended practices.
-In addition, Meshery adapters can assess to what extent a service mesh complies to the Service Mesh Interface standard.
-Meshery adapters support management of multiple versions of their respective service mesh and also come bundled with sample applications that can be deployed for easy and quick exploration of service mesh capabilities.
+As example use of Meshery adapters is for purposes of compliance verification, actively attesting whether whether infrastructure complies to an open standard, like that of Service Mesh Interface.
+Meshery adapters support management of multiple versions of their respective capabilites and also come bundled with sample applications that can be deployed for easy and quick exploration of infrastructure (or other) capabilities.

 A Meshery adapter is a gRPC server that exposes the MeshServiceServer interface: